lkodinsson/MARS/Fantasy/Spells.md

 **Duration:** 5 minutes (until used)
 **Resist:** Willpower

 You lay your hand upon another creature, providing it comfort and a feeling of greater confidence.
 They get an advantage to the next skill check they perform.
-You may cast this spell at a range by speaking inspiring words, but the spell will cost 3 mana instead.
+You may cast this spell at a range by speaking inspiring words, but the spell will cost 1 additional focus.

 ***Graze:*** Lasts for half the duration, and only provides advantage to skills the target is at least trained in.

 ## Jolt

 **Specializations:** Air, Evocation, Impulse, Transmutation
-**Difficulty:** 7 (Moderate)
+**Difficulty:** 7 (Easy)

-**Mana Cost:** 1
+**Focus Cost:** 1
 **Action Speed:** Swift

 **Range:** Touch or 3m
 **Target:** One creature or object
 **Resist:** Deflection (graze for half damage)

 You launch a small pulse of electricity at a nearby object or creature, dealing electric damage.
 This spell can also be used to recharge or activate simple devices that use electricity.
-Creatures targeted by this spell ignore any armour class they get from metal armour while attempting to resist this spell, but double the armour class from any leather armour.
+Creatures targeted by this spell ignore any armour rating they get from metal armour while attempting to resist this spell, but double the armour rating from any leather armour.
 Targets that are wet get a disadvantage to resist this spell.
 If this spell targets a body of water, it effects all objects and creatures within 6m from the targeted point that are contained or connected to that body of water.
 This spell deals half damage if it grazes against a target's resistance.

 ***Critical:*** Deal r20 electric damage and the target becomes stunned.
 ***Success:*** Deal r14 electric damage.